-We will need additional capital to complete the development and commercialization of azeliragon and our other drug candidates, and there is a substantial doubt about our ability to continue as a going concern.
+We will need additional capital to complete the development and commercialization of our Late Stage Drug Candidates and our other drug candidates, and there is a substantial doubt about our ability to continue as a going concern.
 If we are unable to raise sufficient capital for these purposes, we would be forced to delay, reduce or eliminate our product development programs.

 Developing pharmaceutical products, including conducting preclinical studies and clinical trials, is expensive.
-We expect to continue to incur significant research and development expenses in connection with our ongoing activities, particularly as we undertake additional clinical trials of azeliragon and our other drug candidates and continue to work on our other research programs.
+We expect to continue to incur significant research and development expenses in connection with our ongoing activities, particularly as we undertake additional clinical trials of our Late Stage Drug Candidates and our other drug candidates and continue to work on our other research programs.
 Our current capital will not be sufficient for us to complete the development of our drug candidates.
-As such, we will need to raise additional capital to fund continuing drug development including to finance the adaptive Phase 2/3 trial of azeliragon for the treatment of mild-AD in patients with type 2 diabetes, the future development of our other drug candidates, the portion of the clinical trial costs imposed upon us by the Huadong License Agreement and the JDRF Agreement for TTP273 and TTP399, respectively, and prior to the commercialization of any of our drug candidates.
-We are seeking possible additional partnering opportunities for our GKA, GLP-1r and other drug candidates which we believe may provide additional cash for use in our operations and the continuation of the clinical trials for our drug candidates.
-We are also evaluating several financing strategies to fund the proposed clinical trial of azeliragon for the treatment of mild-AD in patients with type 2 diabetes, including direct equity investments and future public offerings of our common stock.
+As such, we will need to raise additional capital to fund the ongoing and planned trials for our drug candidates, the portion of the clinical trial costs imposed upon us by the Huadong License Agreement for TTP273, if and when undertaken, and prior to the commercialization of any of our drug candidates.
+We are seeking possible additional partnering opportunities and grants for our GKA, GLP-1r and other drug candidates which we believe may provide additional cash for use in our operations and the continuation of the clinical trials for our drug candidates.
+We also continue to evaluate other financing strategies to fund our ongoing trials.
+Such financing strategies include direct equity investments and future public offerings of our common stock.
 The timing and availability of such financing are not yet known.

 If the FDA or other regulators require that we perform additional studies beyond those we currently expect, or if there are any delays in completing our clinical trials or the development of any of our drug candidates, our expenses could increase beyond what we currently anticipate and the timing of any potential product approval may be delayed.
-We have no commitments or arrangements for any additional financing to fund our research and development programs other than the funds available to us under the letter agreement between vTv and MacAndrews & Forbes Group LLC ("M&F Group"), a related party and an affiliate of MacAndrews & Forbes Incorporated (together with its affiliates "MacAndrews") dated as of December 11, 2018 (the "December Letter Agreement"), for its commitment to invest up to \$10.0 million over a one-year period, of which \$4.0 million is still available to us as of February 14, 2019.
-We also will need to raise substantial additional capital in the future to conduct further clinical trials of azeliragon, TTP399, and TTP273 and to continue developing our other drug candidates.
+We have no commitments or arrangements for any additional financing to fund our research and development programs other than the funds available to us under the letter agreement between vTv and MacAndrews & Forbes Group LLC ("M&F Group"), a related party and an affiliate of MacAndrews & Forbes Incorporated (together with its affiliates "MacAndrews") dated as of December 23, 2019 (the "December 2019 Letter Agreement"), for its commitment to invest up to \$10.0 million over a one-year period, of which \$6.0 million is still available to us as of February 20, 2020.
+We also will need to raise substantial additional capital in the future to conduct further clinical trials of our Late Stage Drug Candidates and to continue developing our other drug candidates.
 Because successful development of our drug candidates is uncertain, we are unable to estimate the actual funds required to complete research and development and commercialize and license our products under development.